Huegoxaga/notes/javascript/node-js.md

 - It is a package that contains the moment package, plus timezone database
 - [Click Here](https://momentjs.com/timezone/) to view its official website
 - After installation, `require('moment-timezone')` will have the momnet object with timezone feature enabled

+## pm2

+- Production manager 2 runs the npm app in the backgroud on a server
+- `npm install pm2 -g` install
+- In project folder `sudo pm2 start app.js` run the app
+- `sudo pm2 startup` automatically start the app after reboot
+- `pm2 list` or `pm2 show app` check the current running apps